A Penny Well Spent

 Crapp leaned in again, so their faces were almost touching.
 ‘No,’ he said and spat in his face, ‘you won’t.’

-‘Yes,’ said Clifford, unsure what to do he licked Crapp’s face, ‘I will.’
+‘Yes, I will,’ said Clifford, and then, unsure what to do he licked Crapp’s face.

 ‘Lew, get in here!’
 Crapp called out.

 A short, skinny man came running into the office.
 Lew Roll, to give him his full name, looked rather timid, like he used to be an accountant and had somehow been forced into working for Walter Crapp unwillingly.
-Around his neck he wore a tie that appeared to be made of toilet roll.
+Around his neck he wore a tie that appeared to be made of toilet roll paper.

 ‘I can’t imagine why,’ Clifford said with a roll of his eyes.
 ‘Nice tie by the way.’